davidpatrick/davidpatrick.github.io/_posts/2014-12-05-react-on-rails-tutorial.md

 categories: react.js javascript
 image: 'http://i.imgur.com/hG49emr.jpg'
 ---

-React.JS is a JavaScript library that allows us to build reuseable composable components.
+React.JS is a JavaScript library that allows us to build reuseable components.
 It is powerful, fast, and really easy to get started with.
 In contrast to full blown front-end MVC (Model View Controller) frameworks like Angular, Ember, and Backbone; React.js is only the view layer and actually can be used in any of those frameworks.
-The learning curve for React.js isn't as steep as it is with MVC frameworks, and it gives you a lot of bang for your buck.
+The learning curve for React.js isn't as steep as it is with MVC frameworks.
+With React.js we can replace particular components on our site, without having to rewire the whole front-end.
+This makes it perfect for Rails.
 To learn more about React.js and why you should consider it further check out [Learning React.js](http://scotch.io/tutorials/javascript/learning-react-getting-started-and-concepts) and [6 Reasons Why We Love React.js](http://www.syncano.com/reactjs-reasons-why-part-1/)

-#Installing React.js
+##Installing React.js

 1. Add the gem to your gem file